paulosuzart/paulosuzart.github.io/_posts/2018-02-15-why-crystal-is-awesome.md

 **Types everywhere, although hidden most of the time** is a clear message to more bloated languages, when it comes to annotating types, that things can be practical yet powerful with generics, union types, etc.

-Few **macro systems** are clearer and simple as offered by Crystal.
+Few **macro systems** are clearer and simpler as the one offered by Crystal.

+Compile time is important and hope over time it gets faster.
+Not so bad, though.

 # What now?